armenak/DataDefender/README.md

 Build from source
 -----------------
 1. Download ZIP file and unzip in a directory of your choice, or clone repo
-2. cd {dir}/DataAnonymizer/
+2. cd {dir}/DataDefender/
 3. mvn install
-4. DataAnonymizer.jar will be located in "target" directory {dir}/DataAnonymizer/target/
+4. DataDefender.jar will be located in "target" directory {dir}/DataDefender/target/

 Contributing
 ------------